Deep Dive Post-Mortem

 β–Ό

-After successfully building the Docker image, the pipeline failed during the deployment manifest update phase.
-The default GITHUB_TOKEN injected by Gitea Actions was insufficient for pushing back to the repository within the specific job context over HTTPS.
+The default token injected by Gitea Actions was insufficient for pushing back to the repository from within that specific job's context over HTTPS β€” a scope problem, not an expiry or policy one.

-We modified the .gitea/workflows/deploy.yaml to inject a dedicated access token directly into the remote URL before executing the push.
+We modified .gitea/workflows/deploy.yaml to inject a dedicated access token directly into the remote URL before executing the push.

 # Inside the CI/CD Pipeline step: